-Add a little fun to your next Halloween party with these nine Halloween charades ideas!
+Add a little fun to your next Halloween party with these nine Halloween charades ideas and the ultimate Halloween charades word list!
 With Halloween charades words for kids and adults, these games will have everyone getting in on the fun!

 My family is a big fan of games that get you up and moving – even better if it’s something you can do as a team or big group, even when you have younger children around!

 I love playing Halloween games at my parties and Halloween charades is always a fan favorite, especially when you mix things up and don’t just stick with traditional charades!
 You could even get a bit more specific and try Harry Potter charades!

-Here are five different Halloween charades ideas (plus four bonus ways to use the Halloween charades words) and at the bottom of this post, get an entire set of charades game cards perfect for any fall party!
+Here are five different Halloween charades ideas (plus four great ideas to use the Halloween charades words) and at the bottom of this post, get an entire set of charades game cards perfect for any fall party!

 Halloween Charades Supplies